Cudderson/natural-selection/README.md

         let gender;
         let initial_population = [];

-        // create equal number of males and females for (let i = 0; i < 100; i++) {
+        // create an equal number of males and females for (let i = 0; i < 100; i++) {
             if (i % 2) {
                 gender = 'male';